sofijacom/void-package/CONTRIBUTING.md

 # 🤝 How to contribute

-I'm really glad you're reading this, I'm doing the best with want I got, but help is always wanted.
+I'm so glad you're reading this, I'm doing my best, but help is always needed.

 Want a package added, or spotted something broken?